Pakistan’s media on the brink of a digital transition, but struggling to find viable business models | #speakup barometer | Pakistan | DW | 09.04.2019

-Pakistan’s media on the brink of a digital transition, but struggling to find viable business models
+Pakistan’s media struggling to find viable business models

 Islamabad is extending media regulations and censorship to the digital realm, while mainstream news organizations have yet to find sustainable ways to use new opportunities for freedom of speech.